(20 ILCS 3960/5.4)

 (1) The project's material impact, if any, on

-essential safety net services in the community, to the extent that it is feasible for an applicant to have such knowledge.
+essential safety net services in the community, including the impact on racial and health care disparities in the community, to the extent that it is feasible for an applicant to have such knowledge.

 (2) The project's impact on the ability of another